Title: Effects of Mendelsohn Maneuver on Measures of Swallowing Duration Post-Stroke

 The A-B-A took me back to my Research Methods graduate course where B=treatment, and A=placebo/no treatment.
 To break this down further, they are basically seeing if 2 weeks of treatment are beneficial to have lasting effects after treatment, or if there is only immediate effects with the treatment.

-No matter what group, at the end of every week the participants completed a repeatable VFSS protocol (3 mL thin liquids, 3 mL puree) in order to see changes as treatment/time progressed.
+At the end of every week, both groups completed a repeatable VFSS protocol (3 mL thin liquids, 3 mL puree) in order to see changes as treatment/time progressed.
 Now, within the VFSS the participants “were instructed to hold the bolus until they were asked to swallow and to use subsequent swallows, if needed, to clear the bolus.”
-Given what we now know in 2019 about cued versus non-cued swallow (e.g. timing and bolus flow), I’m not sure if that means an actual cued swallow or the “okay, now you can swallow when you’re ready” deal we might typically do in fluoro.
+Given what we now know in 2019 about cued versus non-cued swallow (e.g. timing and bolus flow), I’m not sure if that means an actual cued swallow or the “okay, now you can swallow when you’re ready” deal some might typically do in fluoro.

 Before planning a parade for this design, a researcher friend helped me realize that while the blinding+randomization in this “pre-test/post-test” design is a good start, it really isn’t the top tamale of design because in order to really support a claim of causality (aka “Mendelsohn did it!”), having multiple phases of this (ABABA) are really needed to make this an even stronger argument.
 Food for thought, no?🤔